SpikeReport/spikereport/README.md

 # SpikeReport

 SpikeReport is a software that is currently under development, which has the goal to allow drink spiking victims to speak out anonymously.
-Using anonymously gathered anecdotal evidence, SpikeReport tries to collect as much data as possible to determine the extent of this problem, giving research and law enforcement alike a collection of data to use for their efforts combatting this problem.
+Using anonymously gathered anecdotal evidence, SpikeReport tries to collect as much data as possible to determine the extent of this problem, in the hope to give research and law enforcement alike a collection of data to use for their efforts combatting this problem.